twmr/secsgem/docs/firststeps/gemequipment.md

 ## Adding collection events

 A collection event can be added by inserting an instance of the {py:class}`secsgem.gem.equipmenthandler.CollectionEvent` class to the {py:attr}`secsgem.gem.equipmenthandler.GemEquipmentHandler.collection_events` dictionary.
-Data values can be added by inserting an instance of the {py:class}`secsgem.gem.DataValue` class to the {py:attr}`secsgem.gem.equipmenthandler.GemEquipmentHandler.data_values` dictionary.
+Data variables can be added by inserting an instance of the {py:class}`secsgem.gem.DataValue` class to the {py:attr}`secsgem.gem.equipmenthandler.GemEquipmentHandler.data_variables` dictionary.
-The data values for a collection event can be passed while creating the {py:class}`secsgem.gem.equipmenthandler.CollectionEvent` instance:
+The data variables for a collection event can be passed while creating the {py:class}`secsgem.gem.equipmenthandler.CollectionEvent` instance:

 ```python
 class SampleEquipment(secsgem.gem.GemEquipmentHandler):